iPieter/RobBERT/README.md

 ### Our Performance Evaluation Results

-All experiments are described in more detail in our [paper](https://arxiv.org/abs/2001.06286).
+All experiments are described in more detail in our [paper](https://arxiv.org/abs/2001.06286), with the code in [our GitHub repository](https://github.com/iPieter/RobBERT).

 ### Sentiment analysis
 Predicting whether a review is positive or negative using the [Dutch Book Reviews Dataset](https://github.com/benjaminvdb/110kDBRD).